dscroft/wm9QF_programming_for_artificial_intelligence_labs/python_basics_loops/python_basics_loops.md

 narrator: UK English Female
 mode: Textbook

-title: Python Basics: Loops and Conditionals
+title: Python Basics: Loops

-comment: Learn how to use loops and conditional statements in Python.
+comment: Learn how to use loops in Python.

 long_description: Before using Python for data analysis, there are some basics to learn that will set the foundation for more advanced Python coding.
-This module will teach you about how to loop through sequences and use conditional statements.
+This module will teach you about how to loop through sequences.

 estimated_time_in_minutes: 20